Shigangli/Magicube/README.md

 ![Magicube](magicubeLogo.svg)

 Magicube is a high-performance library for quantized sparse matrix operations (SpMM and SDDMM) of deep learning on Tensor Cores.
-Magicube is published in [SC 2022](https://sc22.supercomputing.org/), **Best Paper Finalist**.
+Magicube is published in [SC 2022](https://sc22.supercomputing.org/), Best Paper Finalist.
 We conduct all the experiments on NVIDIA A100-SXM4-40GB GPU.
 The software requirements to reproduce the artfifact are: `GCC 8.4.1`, `CUDA Toolkit 11.4.0`, `Python 3.8.5`, `PyTorch 1.9.0` with `cuDNN version 8005`.

 **We provide two ways to reproduce the results.** The first way is to reproduce the artifact with **docker container**, in which the software environment is already configured and the input dataset is also included.
 Note that nvidia-docker must be installed to run the container on GPU.
 Using docker container enables an easy reproducibility process.
 The second way is to reproduce the artifact with **source code**, in which users have to setup the software environment and download the input dataset by themselves following the provided instructions.